Conques tourism & sightseeing

 Visit Conques (Midi-Pyrenees, France)

-IMPORTANT NOTE: if you are on holiday in this region of France do not miss Conques!!!
-I use a lot of superlatives throughout the site and to describe the 'most beautiful villages of France' - but Conques is really something else.
+France This Way comment: if you are on holiday in this region of France do not miss Conques!
+We use a lot of superlatives throughout the site and to describe the 'most beautiful villages of France' - but Conques is really something else.

-In the village itself, parts of the original town walls and gates survive, sealing in the narrow village streets (many are cobbled) and many fine medieval houses spread out across the hillside - almost all seem to have great views into the valley below.
-It really is one of the 'not to be missed' villages of France.
+In the village parts of the original town walls and gates survive, sealing in the narrow village streets (many of which are cobbled) and with many fine medieval houses spread out across the hillside - almost all the houses seem to have great views into the valley below.

 The castle of Conques has a tall octagonal tower.
 This reaches slightly higher than the octagonal tour of the Abbey and was built like by the original owner in an attempt to put his importance higher than that of the church.
 The large number of windows are also a symbol of status as taxes were levied on the number of windows and so only rich people could afford to have lots of windows.

 Conques has its origins, like many of the beautiful villages of France, in ancient pilgrim paths.
 A hermit called Dadon settled here in the 8th century, and soon attracted a group of Benedictine monks to his side.
 One of those 'obtained' the relics of Sainte Foy (pronounced 'fwa') from Agen and brought them to the monastery, where they soon attracted pilgrims due to their apparent ability to cure blindness.
 Conques was soon a major stop-off point on the pilgrim route to Santiago de Compostela.